aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 2. **Target PostgreSQL**: Appears to be the primary scaling limitation.
 System CPU reaches 83.2% at degree 64, meaning only 16.8% of CPU time performs productive work while 83.2% appears spent on lock contention.
 Interestingly, mean CPU decreases from 4,410% (degree 64) to 3,294% (degree 128) despite doubling parallelism, as network saturation moderates lock contention intensity.

 3. **FastTransfer**: Does not appear to be a bottleneck.
 Operates with binary COPY protocol (`pgcopy` mode for both source and target), batch size 1,048,576 rows.
-Achieves 20.2x speedup with 15.8% efficiency—the best scaling efficiency among all components.
+Achieves 20.2x speedup with 15.8% efficiency, the best scaling efficiency among all components.

 4. **Source PostgreSQL**: Appears to be a victim of backpressure, not an independent bottleneck.
 At degree 128, 105 processes use only 11.7 cores (0.11 cores/process), suggesting they're blocked waiting for target acknowledgments rather than actively contending for resources.